kyamagu/mexopencv/README.markdown

 ``` matlab
 addpath('/path/to/mexopencv');
 result = cv.filter2D(img, kern);  % with package name 'cv'

 import cv.*;
 result = filter2D(img, kern);     % no need to specify 'cv' after imported
 ```

-Note that some functions such as `cv.imread` overload MATLAB's builtin function when imported.
+Note that some functions such as `cv.imread` overload MATLAB's built-in function when imported.
 Use the scoped name when you need to avoid name collision.
 It is also possible to import individual functions.
 Check `help import` in MATLAB.

 Check a list of functions available by `help` command in MATLAB.